If you don't know where you are going, you might end up some place else. - Yogi Berra

-We help people through the guardianship process and provide ongoing guardian services when needed.
+We help people though the guardianship process and provide guardian services if needed.

 Guardianship is a court authorized relationship between a competent adult (the guardian) and a minor child or an incapacitated adult (referred to as the “ward”.)
 The guardian is given the duty and right to act on behalf of the ward in making important decisions affecting that individual’s life.